 Audra Mulkern wants to change the way you look at farming and the food on your plate.
 As a photographer and writer she has sought to shine a spotlight on the hard-working people who are growing a food system that is sustainable and equitable for all.

 Audra is the founder of “The Female Farmer Project” – a multi-platform documentary project that chronicles the rise of women working in agriculture around the world.
-From in-depth stories, personal essays, photographic portraits and a podcast, the project gives a powerful voice to the fastest growing demographic in agriculture-- The Female Farmer.
+From in-depth stories, personal essays, photographic portraits, a podcast, and in-development documentary film -- the project gives a powerful voice to the fastest growing demographic in agriculture-- The Female Farmer.

 The Female Farmer Project has garnered international recognition and acclaim.
-It has exhibited around the world, most recently at the United Nations in New York and at Maison Rouge Gallery in Paris.
-The project has been featured in magazines globally.
+It has exhibited around the world, most recently at the United Nations in New York, Maison Rouge Gallery in Paris and the USDA in Washington DC.
+The project has been featured in digital and print globally.

 For event speaker inquiries, contact Audra here